3 Best Induction Ranges of 2026, Lab-Tested and Reviewed

 How CR Tests Ranges

 We test induction ranges the same way we test all ranges, including gas, conventional electric, and pro-style varieties.
-Our experts use a combination of calibrated time and temperature measurements that size up how evenly an oven distributes heat and how quickly a cooktop warms water or maintains a steady simmer, crucial for tasks like melting chocolate or simmering delicate sauces.
+Our experts use a combination of calibrated time and temperature measurements to size up how evenly an oven distributes heat and how quickly a cooktop can bring water to a boil and maintain a steady simmer, which is crucial for tasks like melting chocolate or simmering delicate sauces.

 We cook a variety of baked goods—more than 2,400 cookies and 400 cakes every year—to determine baking performance.